All Episodes

 Let me read a little bit from the jacket.

-In his groundbreaking follow-up to the best-selling abduction Pulitzer Prize winner, John E. Mack, MD, powerfully demonstrates how the alien abduction phenomena calls for a revolutionary new way of examining the nature of reality and our place in the cosmos.
+In his groundbreaking follow-up to the best-selling abduction Pulitzer Prize, winner John E. Mack MD powerfully demonstrates how the alien abduction phenomena calls for a revolutionary new way of examining the nature of reality and our place in the cosmos.

-Harvard professor John Mack stunned the world When he first published Abduction, the astonishing results of his extensive research involving clients who reported that they'd had encounters with alien life forms in Passport to the Cosmos, Mack, who has done additional research with abductees in the U.S.
+Harvard professor John Mack stunned the world when he first published Abduction, the astonishing results of his extensive research involving clients who reported that they'd had encounters with alien life forms in Passport to the Cosmos.

-and around the world, provocatively asserts that this phenomenon is part of a new era in human consciousness, a time in which we must be willing to embrace the idea that alien visitation is real on some level.
+Mack, who has done additional research with abductees in the U.S. and around the world, provocatively asserts that this phenomenon is part of a new era in human consciousness, a time in which we must be willing to embrace the idea that alien visitation is real on some level.

-And he goes on to talk about people who are seeing things that they've not seen before.
+And he goes on to talk about people who are seeing things that they've not seen before, a change in human consciousness.

 So it's kind of right down the alley of where we've been lately.